Aleksandr-biochem/covid-spike-binders-analysis/ReadMe.md

   <img src="/images/omicron_mp1.png" width="600">
 </p>

-Yo improve the binding of MP1 the MP1/RBD delta+ complex was analyzed in FlexddG to design MP1 mutants.
+To improve the binding of MP1 the MP1/RBD delta+ complex was analyzed in FlexddG to design MP1 mutants.
 The heatmap below shows FlexddG scores for each mutation.
 Mutations with scores below -1 are considered stabilising.
 Practically all mutations appear to be destabilizing.
 The only one leading to the increase of free binding energy is Glu3Trp mutation.
 Though it may lead to formation of new interactions, it also causes the introduction of sufficient aromatic group.
 Thus could disrupt the MP1 and complex structure.
 According to these findings, structural remodelling rather modification of MP1 is preferable to improve its binding to RBD.

 <p align="center">
   <img src="/images/delta_plus_flexddG.png" width="700">